 You can request your transcript and diploma by clicking here.

-How to Get a Kansas GED Certificate for Third Party Verification
+How to Get Your GED in Kansas for Third-Party Verification

 To get a Kansas GED certificate for Third Party Verification, follow these steps:

 - Create a Parchment Account: Set up a Parchment account to order and verify GED credentials.
-You can do this by visiting the Parchment website and following the registration process.
+You can do this by visiting the Parchment website and following the Kansas GED test registration process.

 - Order the Transcript: Go to the Parchment website and select the option to order a transcript.
 You will need to provide the necessary information about the test-taker, including their name, date of birth, and GED test date.